-Each lesson opens with a map and information about a Spanish-speaking country.
+Each lesson opens with maps and information about the many varied Spanish-speaking countries in the world.
 However, nothing within the lesson ties to them so students are likely to skip over them.
 Following the map page is a list of the vocabulary to be taught in the lesson.
 Lessons are divided into three or four sections, with each section concentrating on a grammatical concept such as verbs in the present tense.
 Instruction is followed by examples and practice exercises.
 That sounds rather prosaic, but the layout and style of the exercises makes this more interesting than other textbooks.
 Exercises might be fill-in-the-blanks, matching, translations, completing conjugations, or “editing” by identifying errors in a paragraph.
 The content is very practical, but it also includes many references to people famous in the popular culture and politics such as Penelope Cruz, George Lopez, Benjamin Bratt, the Chicago Cubs, and Evo Morales, president of Bolivia.
 I think most students will appreciate the “real life” connections.
 Because of these references you want to make sure you get the most current edition of each worktext.
-Those are 2011 editions as of July 2011.
+Those are 2016 editions as of May 2017.

 The worktext is printed in black-and-white but it is nicely illustrated, mostly with graphic designs rather than pictures.
 The font is relatively large and easy to read, larger than you find in most high school texts.
 These features make Breaking the Spanish Barrier less intimidating than others.